tytydraco/yessleep/out/My_landlord_is_missing_and_after_reading_his_diary_I_realized_I_was_in_danger_Pt_3.md

 I scrambled to find a nice dress shirt and dress pants.
 Whatever outfit felt most presentable, whatever outfit felt fitting to plead for my life in.

 That's when it hit me.
 Did he want me to wear something... enticing?
 I flushed further at the thought.
-I didn't have any clothes a man would find sexy.
-But he could see what I looked like and still did all of this, so I supposed it didn’t matter.

-But was seduction the intention?
-Maybe it wasn't at all.
-Maybe he wanted to experiment on me.
-Maybe this was just the beginning of a sick game.
+But was seduction his intention?
+Maybe it wasn't and he had something more sinister planned.
 I screamed silently to myself, what would that entail?
 I didn't know but felt a bile rise in my throat.
 What was his game?

 I ruminated on this and started documenting all of this on the sticky notes pad.
 “No one is ever going to believe me...”
 I felt desolate.